 |Another Larry, another Ken Williams cameo|

-Besides Patti there's 4 other women Larry can score with, of which 2 are optional.
+Besides Patti, there are 4 other women Larry can score with, of which 2 are optional.
 Tawni is a shopaholic tourist, Bambi a fitness instructor looking for inspiration, Cherri a dancer who wants to be a farmer and Suzi a workaholic lawyer who handles Larry's divorce.
 Only Tawni and Cherri are plot essential, the other two are optional conquests.
 In a proper Larry fashion he really only manages to get to the end with Patti.
-When you think of it, LSL3 is actually just a rehash of LSL1, but with better script and stronger design.
+When you think of it, LSL3 is actually just a rehash of LSL1, but with a better script and stronger design.

-After Patti and Larry have had their date, they both realize, that they've just found a soul mate from each other.
-But a disaster strikes, when Patti murmurs a name of her current boyfriend, while thinking how to break up with him because of Larry, who of course hears her and thinks that Patti's been thinking of other man during their affair.
+After Patti and Larry have had their date, they both realize, that they've just found a soulmate from each other.
+But disaster strikes, when Patti murmurs a name of her current boyfriend while thinking how to break up with him because of Larry, who of course hears her and thinks that Patti's been thinking of other men during their affair.
 So he stands up and decides to vanish into a bamboo jungle, swearing off women for good.
 And from here begins Patti's part of the adventure.

 |Patti's first adventure is to find herself something else to wear than bed sheets.|